 37. Prototypes can let you “spoof” complex interactions to test their validity.

 38. Prototypes can help Agile teams estimate and plan Sprints or feature requests.

-40. Prototypes can get a team excited about progress with a new design, redesign or usability enhancement effort.
+40. Prototypes can excite a team about progress with a new design, redesign, or usability enhancement effort.

 42. Prototyping can help prioritize design elements.

 43. Prototyping can help involve and unify ideas and input across a company.